ldbc/ldbc_snb_interactive_v1_impls/tigergraph/README.md

 driver/benchmark.sh
 ```

 :warning: Our DateTime library does not support dateTime precision to milliseconds.
-We use INT for datatime right now.
+We use INT for datetime right now.
 :warning: SNB data sets of **different scale factors require different configurations** for the benchmark runs.
 Therefore, make sure you use the correct values (update_interleave and query frequencies) based on the files provided in the [`sf-properties/` directory](../sf-properties).

 > **Warning:** Note that if the default workload contains updates which are persisted in the database.
 Therefore, the database needs to be re-loaded between steps – otherwise repeated updates would insert duplicate entries.*